medcomdk/dk-medcom-ekg/docs/index.md

   * [1.2 Technical specification](#12-technical-specification)
 * [2 Test and Certification](#2-test-and-certification)

-The MedCom Shared EKG Recording standard (DA: MedCom Deling af EKG-optagelser), named EKG Recording, enables cross-sectoral sharing of electrocardiograms (EKGs).
+The MedCom Shared EKG Recording standard (DA: Deling af EKG-optagelser), named EKG Recording, enables cross-sectoral sharing of electrocardiograms (EKGs).
 The standard supports the establishment of a national sharing portal for EKG data in the form of PDF documents enclosed in a FHIR Document.
-The solution ensures near real-time access to EKG data across the Danish healthcare sector.

 **New to the EKG Recording standard?**
 > Start here: [Getting Started – EKG Recording](assets/documents/GettingStartedWithEkgRecording.md).